vicent-dev/generic-repository/Readme.md

 ## Usage

-Call of repository for an `Example` entity using Gorm:
+Call of repository for an `MyEntity` entity using Gorm:

 ```go